3 min read

 Want to talk about training intensities?

-This is only a very brief outline, if you would like more detail about this approach, applying it to your training or a more detailed explanation of anything covered in this brief article then leave a comment and I will answer as soon as I can.
+This is only a very brief outline, if you would like more detail about this approach, applying it to your training or a more detailed explanation of anything covered in this brief article then leave a comment and I will answer as soon as I can or you can get in touch regarding my running coaching packages and let me do the planning for you!

 If you prefer you can email me at: